Hamiltonian paths in iterated line graphs: Proofs

-With respect to the choice of $P$ and Observation 2 and 3 it holds that $L^m(T)$ is block-chain (the block-cutvertex graph of $L^m(T)$ is a path).
+With respect to the choice of $P$ and Observation 2 and 3 it holds that $L^m(T)$ is block-chain.
 If $L^m(T)$ is a 2-block, then $L^m(T)$ is hamiltonian by Observation 1.
 Hence it contains a hamiltonian path and $h_p(T) \leq m$.